 with trees.
 Roads are smooth and easy to navigate.

-Campsites will be close together yet roomy enough for camping needs.
+Campsites will be close together yet roomy enough for vehicles and camping needs.

 raft along the river from one end of the campground to the other and it